 Firstly, the distinction between the relatively less potent form of cannabis, variously known as marijuana, weed, pot, dope and the more potent hash or other concentrated forms of cannabis must be made.
 Weed or pot is still classified as a controlled substance, but is put in the ‘least dangerous’ schedule, VIA, whereas hashish, or hash, is put in schedule IIIA, which is three schedules or levels higher than weed.

-The reasoning behind these different categories is that hashish has been processed further than weed, which results in a higher concentration of tetrahydrocannabinol (THC) in it.
+The reasoning behind these different categories is that hashish has been processed further than weed, perhaps through a crc column to help improve its color, which results in a higher concentration of tetrahydrocannabinol (THC) in it.
 THC is the active chemical that causes the changes in emotional and mental state (the ‘high’) for which cannabis is known for.
 THC levels in weed and hash vary from one sample to another but, on average, THC in hash is about three times as concentrated as it is in weed.

 The possession or distribution of hash attracts much more severe penalties in Alaska than the possession or distribution of weed.